priv-kweihmann/oelint-adv/README.md

 * oelint.file.requireinclude - Require should be used instead of include
 * oelint.file.requirenotfound - File to be required not found
 * oelint.file.upstreamstatus - Patches should contain a Upstream-Status entry
-* oelint.func.machinespecific - Function is machine specific but no matching COMPATIBLE_MACHINE was found
+* oelint.func.specific - Function is specific to an unknown identifier
 * oelint.newline.consecutive - Consecutive blank lines should be avoided **[F]**
 * oelint.newline.eof - File shall end on a newline **[F]**
 * oelint.spaces.emptyline - Empty line should not contain spaces or tabs **[F]**